 Rules for calculation of percentile for JEE Main 2017 result:

-- While calculating, the total marks of 5 subjects will be scaled (up or down) so that the total aggregate marks out of 500 can be calculated in case of any subject whose total is less than 100
+- While calculating, the total marks of 5 subjects is scaled (up or down) so that the total aggregate marks out of 500 can be calculated in case of any subject whose total is less than 100

-- For candidates who appeared in Class XII (or equivalent) in 2016 but reappeared in 2017, the best of the two performances will be considered while calculating percentile
+- For candidates who appeared in Class XII (or equivalent) in 2016 but reappeared in 2017, the best of the two performances is considered while calculating percentile

 - If the Board awards only grades without providing an equivalent percentage of marks on the grade sheet, then such candidates should obtain a certificate from the Board specifying the equivalent marks and submit it at the time of acceptance of the allocated seat.
 In case such a certificate is not provided, the decision taken by the CSAB/JoSAA will be final

-- If a Board gives aggregate marks considering both Class XI and Class XII examinations (in the 10+2 system), then only Class XII marks will be considered.
+- If a Board gives aggregate marks considering both Class XI and Class XII examinations (in the 10+2 system), then only Class XII marks is considered.
 Similarly, for Boards which follow a semester system, the marks scored in the final two semesters will be considered

 - Top 20 percentile cut-off for the academic year 2016 will be considered for the candidates who pass the Class XII (or equivalent) examination in 2016